Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 Local timeout or diagnostic state such as `entropyFailed_` must not override an accepted root at injection time; a node that never accepts a root falls back through the normal missing-accepted-root path.

+Non-fallback selection consumes the exact locally held SIDECAR map whose root equals `acceptedEntropySetHash_`.
+Every leaf must be content-addressed under `HashPrefix::sidecar`, have type `sidecarRngReveal`, name an active-view master `NodeID` in `sfAccount`, carry a syntactically valid `sfSigningPubKey`, and be unique by both master identity and signing key.
+An empty map, a wrong leaf type, an inactive or duplicate identity, a duplicate signing key, or any malformed leaf rejects the whole non-fallback candidate; selection does not skip bad leaves and count the remainder.

+The accepted contributions are sorted lexicographically by signing-key bytes, then by reveal digest.
+The entropy preimage is the concatenation, in that order, of each canonically VL-encoded signing key followed by its 256-bit reveal;
+the result is `sha512Half(preimage)`. `EntropyCount` is the number of accepted leaves, `EntropyDenominator` is the effective post-NegativeUNL active-view size, and `EntropyContributors` is a bitset over the same view's canonically ordered master keys.
+The digest therefore commits to signing-key/reveal pairs while the bitmap preserves master-key accountability established at authenticated ingress.

 Apply rejects a `ttCONSENSUS_ENTROPY` whose `sfLedgerSequence` does not equal the ledger being built; persisted metadata therefore cannot claim a different source ledger than the transaction that wrote it.